Bankruptcy of FTX: CoinDesk article

 Following months of arguments and disagreements between Changpeng Zhao, the CEO of Binance, and Bankman-Fried, tensions between the two had intensified days before the crisis.
 Zhao's firm Binance had obtained $2.1 billion in Binance USD and FTT coins in 2021, following a deal in which FTX bought back an equity stake held by Binance in FTX, and in early November 2022, it had 23 million FTT tokens, worth about $529 million at the time.
+On 2 November, Ian Allison of CoinDesk reported that 40% of Alameda Research's $14.6 billion in assets was FTT token, whether unlocked (their biggest asset), locked or collateral (their third biggest asset).

 Binance divestment and proposed acquisition

 On 7 November 2022, Zhao announced that Binance had intended to sell its holdings in FTT.
+Ellison also extended an Alameda offer to Zhao to buy Binance's FTT at $22, which led to speculation that Alameda had loans that would be liquidated if FTT's price fell below that level.

 The sale of Binance's holdings in FTT, compounded with the low trading volume of FTT and the enmity between Zhao and Bankman-Fried, resulted in the price of the token plummeting.
 Binance had received FTT from FTX in 2021 during a transaction in which FTX bought back Binance's equity stake in FTX.
 Zhao cited "recent revelations that came to light" as the motivation for selling FTT.
 Bloomberg and TechCrunch reported that any sale by Binance would likely have an outsized impact on FTT's price, given the token's low trading volume.
 The announcement by Zhao of the pending sale and disputes between Zhao and Bankman-Fried on Twitter led to a decline in the price of FTT and other cryptocurrencies, resulting in $6 billion of customer withdrawals from FTX.
 FTX became unable to meet the demand for further withdrawals, and on 8 November, Bankman-Fried and Zhao jointly announced Binance had entered into a nonbinding agreement to purchase FTX to ensure that customers could recover their assets in a timely manner.
 The deal did not include the sale of FTX.US.
 Zhao announced on Twitter that the company would complete due diligence soon, adding that all crypto exchanges should avoid using tokens as collateral.
 He also wrote that he expected FTT to be "highly volatile in the coming days as things develop".
 On the day of that announcement, FTT lost 80 percent of its value.